swiftsolves-msft/AI-Red-Teaming-Workshop/workshop/Module 0 - Deploy Model and Configure Filters.md

 11. Adjust the output filters likewise.
 Set them to the lowest blocking level and turn OFF Prompt Shields, then click Next.
 ![Guards](../images/guard5.png "Guards")

-12. On the connection screen, check the `gpt-4o-mini` model name and click Next, then choose Replace.
+12. On the connection screen, check the `gpt-4o-mini` model name and click Next.
+If prompted to replace the existing content filter, click Replace.
 ![Guards](../images/guard6.png "Guards")

 13. Scroll down and create the filter.